Silvanoprt26/Silvanoprt26/README.md

 - 👋 Hi, I’m @Silvanoprt26
-- 👀 I’m interested in Network
+- 👀 I’m interested in Network, Data Analyst and Data visualization
-- 🌱 I’m currently learning DevNet Associate
+- 🌱 I’m currently learning Data Analyst at DQLab
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me silvanopratama3@gmail.com